How we protect your personal information

 The personal information detailed below relating to you or anyone else to be covered by an insurance policy or in connection with our tenant referencing, right to rent checking and utility management services will be collected and processed by us and/or on our behalf by our third party service providers.

 We may collect and process the following personal data.
-This is information we may gather from you that will directly or indirectly identify you as individual.
+This is information we may gather from you that will directly or indirectly identify you as an individual.
 This type of data will be processed strictly in accordance with our Basis at Law stated in the table below.
 This data will include but may not be limited to:

 - Information you give us.
 You may give us personal data by filling in paper or online forms or by corresponding with us by phone, e-mail or otherwise.
 The information you give us may include your name, title, marital status and gender, current and previous postal and risk addresses, e-mail address, phone number, details of earnings, current and or previous occupation, National Insurance number, passport number, driving licence number, personal description and photograph, bank details, credit / debit card details, Next of Kin information, children’s names (optional) and their ages.